Frequently Asked Questions

 While we may know them as District Magistrates, these judges are officially called Magisterial District Justices.
 Magisterial District Court is the first level of judicial authority in Pennsylvania, and is the court where most people experience the judicial system for the first time.

 District Magistrates are part of the unified judicial system of the Pennsylvania court system and are governed by the Pennsylvania Rules of Court.
-On a local level, they are under the supervision of President Judge Ronald Vican.
-The daily administration of the district courts are under the supervision of the District Justice Administrator, Debra Krom.
-Please see our Courts page for contact information.
+On a local level, they are under the supervision of President Judge Worthington.
+Please see the Monroe County Courts page for contact information.

 Magisterial District Justices handle all traffic cases, including parking tickets, other minor criminal cases and civil cases involving amounts up to $8,000.
 District Justices also set bail and conduct preliminary hearings in misdemeanor and felony criminal cases to determine if the cases should be dismissed or transferred to the Court of Common Pleas for further proceedings.

-Parking tickets are issued by Parking Enforcement Officers who operate under the auspices of the Borough of East Stroudsburg OR the Borough of Stroudsburg, These Parking Enforcement Officers are not part of the Stroud Area Regional Police Department.
+Questions regarding parking tickets are handled by the respective municipality in which the ticket was issued, the Borough of East Stroudsburg, the Borough of Stroudsburg and Stroud Township, These Parking Enforcement Officers are not part of the Stroud Area Regional Police Department.
 Rather, they function separately and apart from the police department, and report directly to their respective boroughs.

-Questions regarding a parking ticket issued by the Stroudsburg Parking Enforcement Officers should be directed to the Stroudsburg Borough Office at 570-421-5444.
+Questions regarding a parking tickets should be directed to the Stroudsburg Borough Office at 570-421-5444.

-Questions regarding a parking ticket issued by the East Stroudsburg Parking Enforcement Officers should be directed to the East Stroudsburg Borough Office at 570-421-8300.
+Questions regarding a parking ticket should be directed to the East Stroudsburg Borough Office at 570-421-8300.

 In addition, please see our Links page for more information on each borough's website.